-Both breadth topics will relate to the selection of wood as a framing alternate and the effects of that decision on cost, schedule, and mechanical equipment.
-Included in the breadths will be a construction management analysis that includes a cost analysis and schedule comparison.
-Additionally, the use of heavy timber construction dictates that there can be no concealed spaces, and therefore the mechanical equipment and ductwork will be visible throughout the building.
-The mechanical breadth will explore approaches to making the exposed systems aesthetically pleasing.
+Both breadth topics will be connected back to the selection of wood as a framing alternate.
+Included in the breadths will be a construction management analysis that includes a cost comparison and schedule comparison.
+Furthermore, the change to wood at the very least will change the construction type of the building, and so a mechanical breadth will explore any changes in mechanical system requirements to meet code for a different construction type.